A wintering flock of trumpeter swans has put Monticello on the map.

 More nests were found in Alaska in the 1950s, and Minnesota was the first state allowed to collect eggs from them, using funds contributed by taxpayers via the "chickadee check off," said Steve Kittelson, the DNR's trumpeter swan restoration coordinator.

-In 1933, the entire country had only 50 breeding swans; now, Monticello alone has three to four times that many, perhaps 1,100 swans total.
-Kittelson estimates another 450 winter along the Otter Tail River in western Minnesota, and several hundred more in quiet pockets along the central and upper Mississippi and St. Croix.
+In 1933, the entire country had only 50 breeding swans; now, Minnesota alone has 17,000.
+Some winter along the Otter Tail River in western Minnesota, and others in quiet pockets along the central and upper Mississippi and St. Croix.

 A few go to Oklahoma and Arkansas for the winter, but most stay in Minnesota year-round.

 Ideally, Minnesota's swans would resume previous migration patterns and head south for the winter, Kittelson says.
-But many of those were shot, he said, and others have found habitat near locks, dams and power plants that didn't exist 200 years ago.
+But many of those who did were shot, he said, and others have found habitat near locks, dams and power plants that didn't exist 200 years ago.

 © Torsten Muller